P-pisiko/bramphacks-2024/README.md

 # Database Information
 - Related to time constrains we decited to store all information coming from the frontend in a sinlge table.
+- We are able to use the latitude and longitude to convert coordinates back to adresses so get rid of the storing addresses on the database overhead.
 ![image](https://raw.githubusercontent.com/P-pisiko/bramphacks-2024/refs/heads/main/MySQL-Database-Details/Table.jpg)

 __Sample data__